tstatler/doctools/guides/acs/admin_access/README.md

     }

-## Admin Batch Delete
+## Batch Delete

-Admin Batch Delete allow admin users to delete multiple ACS objects in one delete operation.
-ACS provides an API end point named `admin_batch_delete` for application admin users.
-When calling the `admin_batch_delete` method, the admin user provides a query condition to select the objects to delete.
-The query condition is provided by passing the `where` parameter.
+ACS provides an API end point named `batch_delete` that allows application admins to delete multiple ACS objects in one operation.
+The method takes a `where` parameter that constrains the selection of objects to delete.
 If `where` is omitted, all objects are deleted.

-For example:
+For performance reasons, the number of objects that can be deleted in a single batch delete operation is limited to 100,000.

+For example, the following deletes all Users objects whose `favorite_color` custom field is 'blue'.

-     $curl -b cookies.txt -c cookies.txt -X DELETE -F "where={\"favorite_color\":\"blue\"}" https://api.cloud.appcelerator.com/v1/users/admin_batch_delete.json?key=xBzAKXWFl36S4MAD7KNt2jw30EKM4Kxn
+     $curl -b cookies.txt -c cookies.txt -X DELETE -F "where={\"favorite_color\":\"blue\"}" https://api.cloud.appcelerator.com/v1/users/batch_delete.json?key<API_KEY>&pretty_json=true
      {
       "meta": {
         "status": "ok",
         "code": 200,
         "method_name": "adminBatchDelete"
       }
     }

+Note that the method returns an HTTP 200 code (success) even if the query matched no objects.

-The following ACS objects allow admins to perform batch delete operations:
+The following ACS objects support batch delete operations:

   * {@link Checkins}
   * {@link PhotoCollections}